Democratic and Social Centre (Spain): History

 CDS was founded on 29 July 1982 by Adolfo Suárez, who had been the principal architect of the transition to a democratic system after the death of Francisco Franco and served as Prime Minister of Spain from 1976 to 1981.
 The followers of CDS claimed that their party was the inheritor of the political legacy of the Union of the Democratic Centre (UCD).

 After resigning both as Prime Minister and party president of the UCD in January 1981, Suarez continued to struggle for control of the party machine.
 When he failed in his bid to regain party leadership in July 1982, he abandoned the party he had created and formed the CDS.
 The new centrist party fared poorly in the October general elections, gaining only two parliamentary seats.

-By 1986 the party's fortunes had improved dramatically under the leadership of the former Prime Minister.
+By 1986, the party's fortunes had improved dramatically under the leadership of the former Prime Minister.
 In the June elections, the CDS more than tripled its share of the vote, which was 9.2 percent in 1986, compared with 2.9 percent in 1982, indicating that many who had previously voted for the UCD had transferred their support to the CDS.
 In the electoral campaign, Suarez had focused on his own experience as head of the government; he had criticised the Spanish Socialist Workers' Party (PSOE) for not fulfilling its 1982 election promises, had advocated a more independent foreign policy, and had called for economic measures that would improve the lot of the poor.
 This strategy enabled him to draw some votes from those who had become disillusioned with the PSOE.

 In the municipal and the regional elections held in June 1987, the largest gains were made by the CDS.
 A poll taken at the end of 1987 revealed even stronger support for the party, and it gave Suarez a popularity rating equal to that of Gonzalez.
 Suarez's call for less dependence on the United States appealed to the latent anti-Americanism in the populace, and his advocacy of a greater role for the state in providing social services and in ensuring a more equitable distribution of income struck a responsive chord among the workers, who were growing increasingly impatient with Gonzalez's economic policies, which some perceived as more conservative than expected.

-From 1988 onwards, the party was a member of the Liberal International (LI).
+Starting in 1988, the party was a member of the Liberal International (LI).
 Suarez was the LI's president from 1988 to 1991.
-On March 25, 1995 the Centrist Union (UC) was born as a federation consisting of the CDS and some liberal and green groups.
+On March 25, 1995, the Centrist Union (UC) was born as a federation consisting of the CDS and some liberal and green groups.
 Subsequently, from November 1995, the party was called UC-CDS.
-In October 2002 the party reverted to its original name, CDS.
+In October 2002, the party reverted to its original name, CDS.
 A party congress held in 2005 decided, under the presidency of Teresa Gómez-Limón, to merge with the conservative People's Party (PP).
 At that point, CDS had 54 municipal councillors and around 3,000 members.
 The merger of CDS with the PP took place on 18 February 2006.